 The Twilight Zone

 From the first series of Pop Idol in 2001, the UK music charts have been filled with records by talent show contestants.
 Playing for just two months at the London Palladium, I Can’t Sing was inspired by The X Factor, as characters vied for the attention of the judges, based on famous television judging panels including Simon Cowell and Louis Walsh.
 The original cast of I Can’t Sing included Cynthia Erivo, Nigel Harman and Simon Lipkin.
-Although I Can’t Sing has not been revived in the West End, popstars can now be seen starring in a range of shows across the West End.
+Although I Can’t Sing has not been revived in the West End since, there’s lots of shows starring British popstars including Beverley Knight and Nicola Roberts.

 The Addams Family

 While The Addams Family has never played in the West End, a musical based on the television family toured the country in 2017, playing at the New Wimbledon Theatre.
 Carrie Hope Fletcher played Wednesday Addams, a young woman who brings home a “normal” boy, surprising her dad, Gomez.
 As the pair try to hide Wednesday’s young love from her mother, Morticia, audiences can follow the family at an unforgettably creepy dinner party.